 Day 1 Nairobi – Chyulu National Park gate

-We pick you from your hotel, brief you on the day’s activities and drive for 3 hours along the busy Mombasa road.
+We pick you up from your hotel, brief you on the day’s activities and drive for 3 hours along the busy Mombasa road.
 As we drive through wide-open ranches with batches of upcoming towns we can see in the far south the snow-covered crater rim of Kilimanjaro.
 In Emali we stop for an early lunch break.
 After lunch, drive further to Chyulu hills national park gate where we set our overnight.
 Watch the sunset over the Chyulu Hills, the volcanic hills stretching from Northwest to Southeast, dividing the Amboseli and Tsavo plains.
 Dinner and overnight will be at the Chyulu campsite.

 Accommodation: Fly Camp in Chyulu campsite,